ssiccha/NormalizersOfPrimitiveGroups/README.md

 Note: It is currently not possible to build the documentation due to incompatibilities between AutoDoc and the current GAP master branch.

+## Tests

+For the package tests run any of the files `tst/teststandard.g`
+`tst/teststandard-with-asserts.g`
+`tst/testall.g`
+with the current master branch of GAP.

 ## Contact